alexis-moins/text-adventure/text-adventure.md

         1. displaying the status of the player,
         2. managing the `before_prompt` and `after_prompt` hooks (not important)
         3. asking stuff to the user using custom prompts

+- actions, responsible for :
+    1. providing the basic actions for the game, such as :
+        - `take` / `get`
+        - `drop`

+# Steps of loading a game

+When the game is loaded, all modules must be imported to register the commands into the parser.

+Then, before starting the engine, the generation module must be used to generate the first room.
+Then, upon calling the `continue` command, the player has to chose between two rooms.
+Before entering the selected room, two new rooms